-The commitment to foster an organizational culture of respect that is embedded throughout the school system is a priority of the employee associations/unions, the Montgomery County Board of Education, the superintendent of schools, and executive staff.
+The commitment to foster an organizational culture of respect that is embedded throughout the school system is a priority of the employee associations/unions, the Board of Education, the superintendent, and executive staff.
 Inherent to this belief is the recognition that there is strength in diversity and the belief that all employees are essential to a successful learning community.
-Therefore, MCPS commits to creating a positive work environment that does the following:
+Therefore, MCPS commits to Creating a Positive Work Environment in a Self-renewing Organization that does the following:

-- Believes that the inclusion of individuals with a broad range of experiences and backgrounds broadens and strengthens education and contributes to student achievement. - Promotes knowledge and understanding of one's own cultural identity as it influences a culturally competent workplace. - Values the uniqueness of cultures other than one's own and the richness of cultural diversity and commonality. - Promotes awareness of and sensitivity to individual differences within various cultural groups. - Does not tolerate discrimination in any form.
-It impedes MCPS's ability to discharge its responsibilities to all students and staff and achieve our community's long-standing efforts to create, foster, and promote equity, inclusion, and acceptance for all.
-The Board recognizes that equity goes beyond meeting the letter of the law.
-Equity also requires taking proactive steps to identify and redress implicit biases and structural and institutional barriers that too often have resulted in identifiable groups of students and staff being unjustifiably or disproportionately excluded from or underrepresented in key educational program areas and sectors of the workforce, as well as overidentified in student discipline actions.
-Continued vigilance is necessary to end identified inequities that students and staff experience because of their actual or perceived personal characteristics.
+- Believes that the inclusion of individuals with a broad range of experiences and backgrounds broadens and strengthens education and contributes to student achievement. - Promotes knowledge and understanding of one's own cultural identity as it influences a culturally competent workplace. - Values the uniqueness of cultures other than one's own and the richness of cultural diversity and commonality. - Promotes awareness of and sensitivity to individual differences within various cultural groups. - Eliminates stereotypes related to race, ethnicity, region, religion, gender, socioeconomic status, age, and individuals with disabilities.

-- Personal Characteristics include race, ethnicity, color, ancestry, national origin, religion, immigration status, sex, gender, gender identity, gender expression, sexual orientation, family/parental status, marital status, age, physical or mental disability, poverty and socioeconomic status, language, or other legally or constitutionally protected attributes or affiliations. - Promotes the value of diversity and equity in our professional development offerings, recruitment, hiring, and promotional practices. - Provides venues for courageous conversations about diversity and equity in a safe, nonjudgmental environment. - Promotes a focus on diversity and equity through the implementation of each competency.
+- Promotes the value of diversity and equity in our professional development offerings, recruitment, hiring, and promotional practices. - Provides venues for courageous conversations about diversity and equity in a safe, nonjudgmental environment. - Promotes a focus on diversity and equity through the implementation of each competency.